About the Inquiry

 The Commitee heard evidence from Education Scotland, Universities Scotland, Colleges Scotland, the Highland and Islands Enterprise and Sabhal Mòr Ostaig.

-View the Committee meeting here for 3 April 2019
+View the Committee meeting here from 3 April 2019

 24 April 2019